-This article originally appeared on the MapQuest travel blog.
+This article originally appeared on the now shuttered MapQuest travel blog.

 The secret’s officially out: Denver is an awesome place to visit.
 With its unlimited supply of golden sunshine, local IPAs, and ridiculously cute pups, it’s no surprise why so many people are booking flights to the Mile High City.